matthewmaier/howstr-livecode/glossary.md

 The [link](#link) in the [sequence](#sequence) [dimension](#dimension)
 This directional link specifies that one thing comes before/after another.
 Flow links do not technically create a timeline, but the sequence they describe can cover a period of time.

+##gravity
+When the quantity of [states](#state) an [action](#action) [supplies](#supply) isn't enough to meet total [demand](#demand) Howstr increases the supply by multiplying the entire action (and therefore all [weights](#weight)) by gravity.
+Gravity is recalculated every time something changes and is stored in a temporary variable that affects Howstr's calculations but doesn't modify the underlying file.

 ##history
 A type of [dimension](#dimension)
 This dimension comes from the [NotionAll](#NotionAll) specification.
 Howstr uses it in several important ways.
 It allows for an infinite undo/redo stack.
 It also allows authors to include each other's work without worrying about the thing they linked to changing in the future.
 This dimension also allows Howstr to find resources even if their location or filename changes.

 ##input
+[States](#state) that have outgoing [flow](#flow) links and no incoming flow links.
+An input defines the beginning of a [sequence](#sequence) and is where [scope](#scope) enters from the encasing state.
+Inputs are extremely important because they are required to finish the project.
+It's easy for people with enough knowledge to write instructions to take important little things for granted.
+For example, someone just starting out cooking might not have as many bowls as an experienced chef.

 ##link
 A type of [step](#step)